-Standard version of Driver Information Centre
+Standard version of DIC

-- 1. Press SET to once to access the settings menu. - Scroll through the menu options by pressing ▲ or ▼ until menu option ILLU appears in the display. - 3.
-Press SET ⇒ to access this menu option. - Press ▲ or ▼ to increase or decrease the displayed value. - 5.
-Press SET → briefly to confirm changes and automatically return to the previous display screen.
+- Press SET once to access the settings menu. - Scroll through the menu options by pressing ▲ or ▼ until menu option ILLU appears in the display. - Press ▲ or ▼ to increase or decrease the displayed value. - Press SET ⇒ briefly to confirm changes and automatically return to the previous display screen.

-Multifunction version of Driver Information Centre
+Multifunction version of DIC

-- 1. Press SET to access the settings menu.

-- Scroll through the menu options by pressing ▲ or ▼ until menu option Dimmer appears in the display.

-- 3. Press SET ⇒ to access this menu option.

-- Press ▲ or ▼ to increase or decrease the displayed value. - Press SET → briefly to confirm changes and automatically return to the previous display screen.
+- 1. Press SET to access the settings menu. - Scroll through the menu options by pressing ▲ or ▼ until menu option LIGHTING appears in the display. - 3.
+Press ▲ or ▼ to increase or decrease the displayed value. - Press SET ⇒ briefly to confirm changes and automatically return to the previous display screen.

-Depending on version, it may also be possible to adjust the brightness by pressing ▲ or ▼ without accessing the settings menu.

-Driver Information Centre ▷ 89.
+It is also possible to adjust the brightness by pressing ▲ or ▼ without accessing the settings menu.
+Driver Information Centre (DIC) ♦ 86.